 Their style is too exhibitionist to suit the milonga, especially on the leader's part, in my humble opinion, but the opening walk (0:15 - 0:28) is absolutely gorgeous, appropriate in social dancing, and worth watching again and again.
 The walk is done in close embrace that enables Mariana to stretch her leg out farther.
 Her beautiful hip sway, combined with a subtle dissociation and a very straight leg line, all contribute to the unequivocal beauty and elegance of her walk.
 Notice that her leg is also swayed slightly sideways as a result of using the hip to move the leg.

 Keeping your own balance is the key to be weightless

 As comfortable as it is to lean on your partner, you need to keep yourself light and not become his burden.
-This means you have to keep your own balance by bending your standing leg when you stretch your free leg backwards, as explained by Vanessa and illustrated by Jennifer and Mariana, so that most of your weight is carried by your standing leg rather than on him.
-This, plus lowering the hip, will also allow you to outstretch your free leg farther.
+This means you have to keep your own balance by bending your standing leg as you outstretch your free leg, as explained by Vanessa and illustrated by Jennifer and Mariana, so that most of your weight is carried by your standing leg rather than on him.
+This will allow you to stretch your free leg farther.
 Personally I found that when a woman leans lightly with her chest rather than heavily with her stomach on me, she becomes lighter.